Quick Answer

 Treat payouts as part of the product from day one.
 Once you promise money movement after payment collection, you are managing a second set of states, handoffs, and reconciliation, not just billing.

-The evidence in this pack is not payout-specific, but it is clear on execution risk: teams repeatedly hit integration complexity in production, and unclear ownership can make it worse.
+Execution risk is clear: teams repeatedly hit integration complexity in production, and unclear ownership can make it worse.
 Treat the event that moves funds from "collected" to "payout candidate" as an explicitly owned product decision, not an implicit finance task.

 For each payout flow your product promises, define it as an operational rule set.
 At minimum, document what starts it, what can hold it, and who owns exceptions when it stalls.